Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 Pumice has the quality of adding drainage to high water capacity materials such as peat or coir fiber, due to the tiny air pockets trapped inside it.

-Propagation mixes typically contain a high proportion of pumice and other aggregates; the roots come up against them and divide into many more smaller rootlets, adding to the total area of roots available to take up nutrients.
+The tiny new roots come up against them and divide into many more smaller rootlets, adding to the total area of roots available to take up nutrients.
 This enables a cutting to get going faster than if it made just one big root.

 I’ve used pumice on its own to propagate some very finicky plants such as Daphne cneorum, and added it in large amounts as much as a third by volume to soil mixes for some conifers and ericaceous plants which are notoriously hard to root due to root rot in high water retaining mixes.